 If you have a hankering to work in a dynamic acute speciality, this is the ideal start to your training.
 Ideally suited to those who plan a career in an acute hospital, it provides a solid base of experience and skills that will be developed further in whichever speciality you choose.

-This training scheme encompasses the first 3 years of training following FP2 year and comprises 6-month attachments in Emergency Medicine, Acute Medicine, Anaesthesia and Intensive Care Medicine leading to a career in one of these specialities.
-All schemes provide the 6 month attachments for the first 2 years.
-In the third year, a post is provided according to the chosen specialty.
+This 3 year training scheme comprises 6-month attachments in Emergency Medicine (EM), Acute Medicine (AM), Anaesthesia and Intensive Care Medicine leading to a career in one of these specialities.In the third year, a post is provided according to the chosen parent specialty.

 The hospitals providing ACCS schemes are: